Back & Neck, and Spinal Procedures

 What we are doing to improve?

 The Spine Center surgical teams have continued to see a steady increase in the number of back, neck and spine procedures.
-Due to provider's time off we experienced typical seasonal variation with the number of back, neck, and spine procedures lower than the previous quarter.
+Volume goals were met for Q4.
+We continue to experience strong demand for services.
+Our center offers a full multi-disciplinary approach to treating spine conditions.
 Pain injection procedure interventions are viable treatment options for many patients experiencing back and neck pain.
 We continue to see significant demand for these services.
-Typically injections are performed without conscious sedation and provide great pain relief.
+Typically, injections are performed without conscious sedation and provide great pain relief.